common-workflow-language/user_guide/src/topics/best-practices.md

 # Best Practices

-Below are a set of recommended good practices to keep in mind when writing a Common Workflow Language description for a tool or workflow.
-These guidelines are presented for consideration on a scale of usefulness: more is better, not all are required.
+The following are a set of recommended good practices to keep in mind when writing a Common Workflow Language description for a tool or workflow.
+These guidelines are presented for consideration on a scale of usefulness: although more is better, not all are required.

 - No `type: string` parameters for names of input or reference